 - Software for streaming (Zoom, Skype, etc.)

-Here we are going to focus on number on and two.
+Here, we are going to focus on numbers on and two.

 Camera Live + CamTwist (Mac only)

-Camera Live allows you to connect your camera to your Mac via a USB cable so that you can use it as a webcam in the CamTwist Studio streaming application – without the need for a capture device.
+Camera Live lets you connect your camera to your Mac via a USB cable to use it as a webcam in the CamTwist Studio streaming application – without needing a capture device.

 CamTwist Studio allows you to use it as a webcam for Zoom or Skype sessions.

-CamTwist is limited to a 720p output, but you can upscale to FullHD if you need to.
+CamTwist is limited to a 720p output, but you can upscale to FullHD if needed.

-It also comes with some special effects, most of which are useless, though you can also use title overlays that may come in handy.
+It also has some special effects, most of which are useless, though you can also use title overlays that may be useful.

 SparkoCam (PC only)